 The old institution must submit the following documentation:

-Relinquishing Statement (PHS Form 3734) or signed letter in lieu of the form (only if transfer is taking place prior to award of competitive application).
+- Relinquishing Statement (PHS Form 3734) or signed letter in lieu of the form (only if transfer is taking place prior to award of competitive application).
 If applicable, include a list of equipment that is transferring to the new institution.
 This form gives information about the date the investigator proposes to leave the old institution and proposes to start at the new institution.
 It provides an estimated amount of funds to be relinquished in the current grant year.
+The relinquishment statement can be submitted electronically through eRA Commons.

 Important to Note: The Form 3734 requests “the unexpended balance on the termination date of _____calculated on the basis of the total amount awarded for the grant year.”
 A common error is to include the total balance from all grant years (including carryover); however, this estimate should come ONLY from funds awarded in the budget period being relinquished.